The Next Call for Studentship Proposals - Deadline January 10, 2019

-The 2017 Studentship Call is currently closed.
+The 2019 Studentship Call is currently open.

 Junior Research Affiliate Studentships

 Call for Proposals: Junior Affiliate Studentships 2019-2020

 In this round we have up to $50 000 available to support Junior Affiliates (graduate students) to:

 - complete field research or other activities related to their Master’s thesis /MRP or PhD dissertation research,

 - to attend the TSAS Summer Academy (July 8-12 2019, University of Waterloo),

 Projects should target the areas of:

 - The societal contexts in which issues of radicalism and securitization operate (including the impact of security responses on communities)